LucaCappelletti94/barplots/README.rst

 or a mean based on the provided group by indices.
 Choose whetever representation is best for visualizing your data, as hardly one is better than another for every possible dataset.

-N.B.
-The data used in the following examples as **randomly generated** so to be useful for test porposes.
+*N.B.
+The data used in the following examples are **randomly generated** so to be useful for test porposes.
-**DO NOT** consider these values as valid results for experiments using the same labels (cell lines etc...) which are only used to show possible usages.
+**DO NOT** consider these values as valid results for experiments using the same labels (cell lines etc...) which are only used to show possible usages.*

 For every example, the considered dataframe :code:`df` is loaded as follows: